homeinfogmbh/ddbfiles/README.md

 # ddbfiles
-Authorized download API for file regarding the DDB
+Authorized download API for documentation and image files regarding the DDB project.